betseyw15/events.en/help/deep-dives/admin-console.md

 jira: KT-15797
 ---

-# MUG Leader Training: Adobe Admin Console Migration
+# Preparing for Marketo Engage on Adobe Identity

-An exclusive MUG Leader training on the upcoming Adobe Admin Console Migration.
+An exclusive training on the upcoming Adobe Admin Console Migration.
 This meeting will be in a “Train the Trainer” style format so that you can take what you learn and educate your chapters on this upcoming change.

 >[!VIDEO](https://video.tv.adobe.com/v/3430920/?learn=on)